briandeheus/wafflery/README.md

 wafflery
 ========

-Wafflery allows you to develop and serve one-page HTML5 apps without having to learn a new framework.
+Wafflery is a tool that allows you to build one-page applications without having to learn a new framework.
+Wafflery supports caching out of the box.

 # Installation
 `npm install -g wafflery`